TomatenKuchenDEV/docs/docs/managebot/uptime.md

 If the page or node is reachable when adding it'll be crawled - depending on the amount of trackers on the server - once a minute.
 Note that the first crawling may take a few minutes.

-Once the page or node has been crawled you can see the first stats using `/uptime list`.
+Once the page or node has been crawled the first time you can see stats using `/uptime list`.

+The bot checks every minute a web page or node per server, a minute later the next one and so on.
+If the server has only one URL or node set it's crawled every minute.